What Is the Best TRT Protocol?

 1. Body Fat Levels: Aromatase, an enzyme responsible for converting testosterone into oestrogen, is found in adipose tissue.
 Higher body fat levels correspond to increased aromatase activity, leading to greater conversion of testosterone to oestrogen.
 Consequently, supplementation with testosterone (such as TRT) can further elevate oestrogen levels until the aromatase enzyme becomes saturated and unable to convert more testosterone.

-3. Genetics: Genetic predispositions also play a role in aromatase production.
+2. Lifestyle Factors, including diet: Alcohol consumption significantly influences the conversion of testosterone to oestrogen, with high alcohol intake resulting in heightened aromatisation.
+Additionally, certain foods containing plant oestrogens may mildly affect oestrogen levels.3.
+Genetics: Genetic predispositions also play a role in aromatase production.
 Personal genetic analyses, like those offered by MyFitnessGenes, may reveal variations in aromatase production levels.
 Despite lower body fat levels, individuals with higher-than-normal aromatase production may still require aromatase inhibitors.

 4. Other Factors: Besides body fat and genetics, other factors affect how oestrogen levels affect people differently.
 Differences in how well oestrogen receptors work, similar to androgen receptors, and variations in where oestrogen acts in the body can cause different responses to oestrogen levels.
 While some men might develop gynecomastia with just a tiny increase in oestrogen, others might not show any signs even if their oestrogen levels are much higher.